 After wrestling to get the meat out of the shells, the rest of the prep was a snap!
 A quick chop of celery, a touch of mayonnaise, some lime zest & juice, cilantro and a good hit of sriracha sauce.
 If you’re not into spice, you can skip it and go more traditional, but we covet heat in this house…

-To build the lobster rolls, DO NOT use plain white bread.
+To build the New England rolls, DO NOT use plain white bread.
 Do not get fancy with a multi-grain ciabatta.
 Don’t even think about a french baguette.
 A top-split potato roll, brushed inside and out with melted butter, then lightly browned (preferably in a cast iron skillet) is the only way to go.
 I repeat — THE ONLY WAY TO GO!
 Buttery and lightly crisped, but soft enough to soak up the dressing – this is the perfect (and only acceptable) conduit for transporting the lobster from your plate to your mouth!

-I may be biased, but I believe the best way to enjoy these luxurious sandwiches is sitting poolside, in your bathing suit with kettle chips and an ice cold beer.
+I may be biased, but I believe the best way to enjoy these luxurious lobster salad sandwiches is sitting poolside, in your bathing suit with kettle chips and an ice cold beer.
 Enjoy and have a safe and relaxing 4th of July!

 If you can't make it up to New England, this is the next best thing - with a spicy kick of sriracha!